ImangazalievM/CleanArchitectureManifest/README.md

 ### Presentation layer testing

-This layer include 2 types of tests: Unit-tests и UI-tests.
+This layer include 2 types of tests: Unit-tests and UI-tests.

 - Unit-tests are used for testing Presenters.
 - UI-tests are used for testing Activities (to check if UI works correctly)